- Join

 First – if you don’t do anything else – make sure your unit’s listing (called a “pin”) on the website BeAScout.org has the correct leader contact information and meeting information for your unit.
 BeAScout.org is going to be the first search result that shows up when a family looks online for information how to join Scouting, so it’s important that your unit’s information is up to date.
 Go to this page to find step-by-step instructions on how to update your unit’s “pin.”

 Want a deep dive into tips and strategies to promote your unit’s program?
-Click here to watch the March 2022 webinar by the BSA marketing communications team.
+Click here to watch this webinar by the BSA marketing communications team.
 Click here for the slide deck.